 Explore the “Stonehenge-like” boulders of Rock Hill, the geologic beauty of Falling Waters State Park, and the only exposures of the Bridgestone Limestone in Florida!
 Per-person fee for SEGS members and guests thereof includes Subway box lunch, hardcopy guidebook, and site entry.
-Registration is due by 27 October 2021.
+Registration closed.

 This field trip was first scheduled in October of 2018, but cancelled thanks to Hurricane Michael.
 It was postponed until April of 2020, but cancelled again courtesy of Covid-19 (two additional dates were considered, but scrapped, also because of the virus).
 They say only persistence accomplishes anything, so we need to try one more time!

 Washington County, in the central Florida panhandle, has some surprising geological diversity.
 Friday evening dinner and presentations in Chipley will review the geomorphology, geology, and archaeology of the area.
 Saturday field trip will first explore the poorly known area called Rock Hill—a very high erosional outlier with “Stonehenge-like” residual boulders.
 Rock Hill is scarcely mentioned in the geological literature, and difficult to get into.
 We have access to it through the Florida Nature Conservancy.